A reduced model for droplet dynamics with interfacial viscosity: Introduction

 \section{Introduction}

 Understanding droplet deformation in hydrodynamic flows has been a central topic in rheology for nearly a century.
-In 1934, G. I. Taylor addressed this problem in the small-deformation limit~\cite{taylor1934formation}, analysing the response of a clean droplet of radius $R$, surface tension $\sigma$, and viscosity ratio $\lambda$ to an external shear flow of intensity $G$ in a fluid of viscosity $\mu$ (see Fig.\ref{fig:drop}).
+In 1934, G. I. Taylor addressed this problem in the small-deformation limit~\cite{taylor1934formation}, analysing the response of a droplet {without interfacial viscosity} of radius $R$, surface tension $\sigma$, and viscosity ratio $\lambda$ to an external shear flow of intensity $G$ in a fluid of viscosity $\mu$ (see Fig.\ref{fig:drop}).
 Droplet deformation is characterised by the dimensionless capillary number

 which measures the balance between viscous stresses and surface-tension forces.
 Taylor’s perturbative analysis, valid for $\Ca \ll 1$, laid the foundation for subsequent theoretical developments, later refined and extended in numerous studies~\cite{Rallison1984review,Stone1984review,FischerErni2007review,cristini2004theory,Guido2011review}.
 Droplet dynamics is a complex multiscale problem and in many instances it is desirable to possess a simpler phenomenological description via reduced models.
-Maffettone and Minale (MM)~\cite{maffettone1998equation} proposed an equation for the evolution of a clean droplet in which the shape of the droplet is assumed to be ellipsoidal at all times, described via a second order tensor $\vec{S}$.
+Maffettone and Minale (MM)~\cite{maffettone1998equation} proposed an equation for the evolution of a droplet {without interfacial viscosity} in which the shape of the droplet is assumed to be ellipsoidal at all times, described via a second-order tensor $\vec{S}$.
 The evolution dynamics for $\vec{S}$ reads: